HEALTH & HYGIENE

 TOOTH DECAY - DENTISTRY - DENTURES

-not as bad as Hollywood would have us believe.
+perhaps not as bad as Hollywood would have us believe.
 Brushes

-used for the specific cleansing of the teeth appear to be unknown although sticks
+used for the specific cleansing of the teeth appear to be unknown

-use of anise, fennell and cinnamon as remedies.
+the use of anise, fennell and cinnamon as remedies.
 To chew on

-the leaves should alleviate the situation much in the same way that parsley is
+the leaves should alleviate the situation much in the same way

-in the mouth also sweetened the breath.
+held in the mouth also sweetened the breath.
 Mouthwashes of vinegar

-along with various powders and the leaves of the mallow plant were employed
+along with various powders and the leaves of the mallow plant

-the gums with a strong linen cloth until they bleed.
+and rubbing the gums with a strong linen cloth until they bleed.